AlexanderDavid/AlexanderDavid/README.md

 - 🏫 I'm an first year Ph.D. student at [Clemson University](https://clemson.edu) in the Computer Science department
 - 🌱 I’m currently learning Deep Neural Networks, Deep Reinforcement Learning, and Computer Vision
-- 🎓 I'm currently researching how to make robots move efficiently using crowd data
+- 🎓 I'm currently researching how to make robots move like humans
 - 📫 If you have questions email me at [adday@clemson.edu](mailto://adday@clemson.edu) or [alexday135@gmail.com](mailto:alexday135@gmail.com)